 Sperm motility ( whether the sperm are moving well or not ) can only be assessed when a semen analysis is performed in the laboratory.
 Sperm motility is the ability to move.
 Sperm are of two types - those which swim, and those which don't.
-Remember that only those sperm which move forward fast are able to swim up to the egg and fertilise it - the others are of little use.
+Remember that only those sperm which move forward fast are able to swim up to the egg and fertilize it - the others are of little use.
 Motility is graded from a to d, according to the World Health Organisation (WHO) Manual criteria, as follows.
 Grade a ( fast progressive) sperm are those which swim forward fast in a straight line - like guided missiles.
-Grade b (slow progressive) sperm swim forward, but either in a curved or crooked line, or slowly (slow linear or non linear motility).
-Grade c ( nonprogressive) sperm move their tails, but do not move forward ( local motility only).
+Grade b (slow progressive) sperm swim forward, but either in a curved or crooked line or slowly (slow linear or non-linear motility).
+Grade c ( nonprogressive) sperm move their tails but do not move forward ( local motility only).
 Grade d ( immotile ) sperm do not move at all.
 Sperm of grade c and d are considered poor.
 Other laboratories grade sperm from a range of I to IV - and you need to ask your doctor what the grade refers to.

 You can see what a normal sperm count looks like here!

 However, patients want treatment, so there is pressure on the doctor to prescribe, even if he knows the therapy may not be helpful.
 When most patients go to a doctor, they expect that the doctor will prescribe a medicine and treat their problem.
-Since most people still believe there is a "pill for every ill", they expect that the doctor will give them a medicine ( or an injection) which will increase their sperm count.
-No patient ever wants to hear the truth that there is really no effective treatment available today for increasing the sperm motility.
+Since most people still believe there is a pill for every ill, they expect that the doctor will give them a medicine ( or an injection) which will increase their sperm count.
+No patient ever wants to hear the truth that there is no effective treatment available today for increasing sperm motility.

 Unfortunately, we find that many doctors still offer IUI ( intrauterine insemination) treatment for men with asthenospermia.
-The hope seems to be that washing the sperm will help the doctor to recover the "best sperm"; and since only one sperm is needed to fertilise the egg, then IUI will improve the chances of achieving a pregnancy.
+The hope seems to be that washing the sperm will help the doctor to recover the best sperm; and since only one sperm is needed to fertilize the egg, then IUI will improve the chances of achieving a pregnancy.
 Unfortunately, IUI is a terrible treatment for asthenospermia, with a very low pregnancy rate.
-The problem is that asthenospermic men have sperm which are functionally incompetent, which is why washing the sperm and doing IUI does not help.
+The problem is that asthenospermic men have functionally incompetent sperm, which is why washing the sperm and doing IUI does not help.

 So what is the right treatment?
 For men with a motile sperm count of more than 5 million in the ejaculate, logically IVF would be the first treatment offered.
 This would allow us to document if the sperm can fertilize the eggs or not.
 If fertilization is documented, then the patient has a good chance of getting pregnant.
-However, if the motile sperm count is less than 5 million, or if there is total failure of fertilization in IVF, then the only treatment available is ICSI(intracytoplasmic sperm injection, pronounced "eeksee") or microinjection.
-ICSI has revolutionised our approach to the infertile man, and it promises the possibility for every man to have a baby, no matter how low his sperm count.
+However, if the motile sperm count is less than 5 million, or if there is a total failure of fertilization in IVF, then the only treatment available is ICSI(intracytoplasmic sperm injection, pronounced eeksee) or microinjection.
+ICSI has revolutionized our approach to the infertile man, and it promises the possibility for every man to have a baby, no matter how low his sperm count.

 We personally prefer offering ICSI treatment directly to all men with asthenospermia, to bypass the risk of total fertilization failure with In Vitro Fertilization.
 This allows us to guarantee that we will be able to make embryos in the lab, no matter how poor the sperm.

-What about the answer to the million dollar question: --- Why do I have low sperm motility?
-Unfortunately, nine times out of ten, the doctor will not be able to answer that question, and no amount of testing will help us to find out - this is labelled as "idiopathic asthenopermia" which is really a wastepaper basket diagnosis for "god only knows!".
-Modern research has shown that the reason some men have a low sperm count maybe because of a microdeletion on the Y-chromosome.
+What about the answer to the million-dollar question: --- Why do I have low sperm motility?
+Unfortunately, nine times out of ten, the doctor will not be able to answer that question, and no amount of testing will help us to find out - this is labeled as idiopathic asthenospermia which is a wastepaper basket diagnosis for god only knows!.
+Modern research has shown that the reason some men have a low sperm count may be because of a microdeletion on the Y-chromosome.
 This is an expensive test, which is available only in research laboratories at present, and does explain why we have little effective treatment for this common problem!
-We do know that low sperm motility is not related to physique, general state of health, diet, sexual appetite or frequency.
+We do know that low sperm motility is not related to physique, the general state of health, diet, sexual appetite, or frequency.
 While not knowing the cause can be very frustrating, medicine still has a lot to study and understand about male infertility, which is a relatively neglected field today.